arnor-sigurdsson/EIR/docs/api/sequence_models.rst

         Number of hidden layers in the Transformer decoder. num_attention_heads (`int`, *optional*, defaults to 32):
-        Number of attention heads for each attention layer in the Transformer decoder. resid_pdrop (`float`, *optional*, defaults to 0.0):
+        Number of attention heads for each attention layer in the Transformer decoder. num_key_value_heads (`int`, *optional*):
+        This is the number of key_value heads that should be used to implement Grouped Query Attention.
+If `num_key_value_heads=num_attention_heads`, the model will use Multi Head Attention (MHA), if `num_key_value_heads=1 the model will use Multi Query Attention (MQA) otherwise GQA is used.
+When converting a multi-head checkpoint to a GQA checkpoint, each group key and value head should be constructed by meanpooling all the original heads within that group.
+For more details checkout `this paper <https://arxiv.org/pdf/2305.13245.pdf>`__.
+If it is not specified, will default to `num_attention_heads`.
+    resid_pdrop (`float`, *optional*, defaults to 0.0):
         Dropout probability for mlp outputs.
     embd_pdrop (`int`, *optional*, defaults to 0.0):